 Tacuna Systems found its way into the mockup of the third concept.
 Part of the experiment recorded the force of the shift actuator.
 To do so Dan used an Omega S-type load cell and the Tacuna Systems EMBSGB200 amplifier.
 This setup allowed a comparison of the forces required to shift with and without a synchronizer.

 This test setup isn’t the only place the EMBSGB200 appears at MIT though.
 These amplifiers are ready to use in MIT’s student-run Maker Space laboratories.
-One found it’s way into a prosthetic knee research project there as well.
+One found its way into a prosthetic knee research project there as well.
 MIT chose them because they are readily available, easy to use, work well and affordable.
 In Dan’s words, “we like them.”

 For more information, check out Dan’s web site at: DanDorsch.mit.edu.